SophieL8/Plastic-degrading-enzymes/README.md

 This repository provides a computational pipeline designed to identify enzymes with plastic-degrading properties, potential synergistic enzyme combinations, and species associated with plastic degradation.
 The pipeline utilizes data from the Tara Oceans study to perform enzyme and species identification.

+There are two main types of scripts in this repository:
+1) Jupyter Notebook Scripts: specific to using Tara Oceans and Global Topsoil data for plastic degradation enzyme and specie identification.
+2) General Python Scripts: more generalized to be used with different datasets in the same format.

 ---

 ## Purpose of the Pipeline